-The Court endeavors to provide LEP individuals meaningful access to court services outside the courtroom.
-The Court assigns bilingual-certified employees to points of public contact.
+The Court assigns bilingual-certified employees to points of public contact including the use of audio remote telephonic services to assist LEP persons calling the Court.
 The Court supplies employees at its public counters with "I Speak" cards to help LEP court users identify the language they speak.
-The Court also provides its employees access to glossaries of legal terms in: Arabic, Western Armenian, Hindi, Hmong, Mien, Hmong, Punjabi, Romanian, Russian, Spanish, Urdu and Vietnamese on the Court's website.
+The Court also provides its employees access to glossaries of legal terms in: Arabic, Western Armenian, Hindi, Hmong, Mien, Punjabi, Romanian, Russian, Spanish, Urdu and Vietnamese on the Court's internal website.